 Once you’ve chosen an angle that maximises value for the reader, take some time to think about how you’re going to deliver it.
 Make sure your content doesn’t drown the reader in complicated legal terms and jargon – aim for approachable and accessible.
 I encourage clients to follow the ELI5 rule and explain like I’m five.
 Using language that makes it easy for the reader to digest.
 Use a checklist or a guide with easy to follow tips that address the needs of the reader and provide actionable advice.

 When you can, consider livening up your content by turning it into a video.
 Your clients will be most interested in engaging content and will likely walk away from long, unstructured paragraphs of information.
 A video with you delivering your content can help humanise the firm.
 And bring life to information that may otherwise come across as drab and dull.

 Another interesting option for law firms is to start a podcast.
 Which is essentially a radio show delivered online, with a focus on the topics that you specialise in.
-Take-up in podcast consumption has risen exponentially with no signs of slowing down and is a useful tool for consumers to gain insight.
+The take-up in podcast consumption has risen exponentially with no signs of slowing down and it is therefore a useful tool for consumers to gain insight.
 On their daily grind to work, out for a run, or unwinding at home.

 With your video and podcast series, your viewers can subscribe and keep coming back.
 Making it an effective way to develop a rapport with clients.
 More content advice on my video series here.

 Tip 3: Use LinkedIn to promote your content and develop your network

 Now that you have engaging content, you’ll want to shout about it and a key approach to do this is via social media.
 The draw with social media is that it’s a free outlet to promote your firm.
 And with nearly everyone on some social media platform, it can offer the potential to promote your firm to a lot of people.
 The reality though is that to get the balance right on social media, it takes time – a lot of time.